equinor/webviz-config/NEW_LAYOUT_FRAMEWORK.md

 ![Implement a new view element](/assets/implement_view_element.svg)

-A view by itself does not yet contain anything.
+A view by itself does not contain anything yet.
 In order to create content, usually a ViewElement is implemented.

 ```python
 from webviz_config.webviz_plugin_subclasses._views import ViewElementABC